Technical “How-To’s”

 Real-Time Environment Awareness

-If you’re using a complete Cluster-Level Logging solution likeobservIQ, KubernetesEvents can be used as a basis to create informational or error-level alerts that notify Slack for example, that provide real-time notifications that can keep your entire time in the loop as the state of your cluster resources change.
+Suppose you’re using a complete Cluster-Level Logging solution likeobservIQ.
+In that case, KubernetesEvents can be used to create informational or error-level alerts that notify Slack, for example, that provide real-time notifications that can keep your entire time in the loop as the state of your cluster resources changes.

 Container Log Correlation